frictionlessdata/datapackage-py/README.md

 - `keyed (bool)` - flag to emit keyed rows
 - `extended (bool)` - flag to emit extended rows
 - `cast (bool)` - flag to disable data casting if false
+- `integrity (bool)` - if true actual size in BYTES and SHA256 hash of the file will be checked against `descriptor.bytes` and `descriptor.hash` (other hashing algorithms are not supported and will be skipped silently)
 - `relations (bool)` - if true foreign key fields will be checked and resolved to its references
 - `limit (int)` - integer limit of rows to return
 - `(exceptions.DataPackageException)` - raises any error occured in this process
 - `(list[])` - returns array of rows (see `table.iter`)

+#### `resource.check_integrity()`

+> Only for tabular resources

+It checks size in BYTES and SHA256 hash of the file against `descriptor.bytes` and `descriptor.hash` (other hashing algorithms are not supported and will be skipped silently).

+- `(exceptions.IntegrityError)` - raises if there are integrity issues
+- `(bool)` - returns True if no issues

 #### `resource.check_relations()`